FREE Vehicle Search

 Buying from a Private Party

-If you're thinking of buying a car from a private party, there are a few things you should keep in mind.
+If you're thinking of buying a used car from a private party, there are a few things you should keep in mind.
 First, you'll need to be prepared to haggle.
 The seller is likely to want to get the best possible price for their car, so be prepared to negotiate.
 Second, remember that when you buy from a private party, you're essentially on your own when it comes to researching the vehicle.
 Make sure you know what you're getting into before you hand over any money.
-Finally, be aware that private party sales are often final; there's no going back once the deal is done.
+Finally, be aware that private party sales are often a final car buying option; there's no going back once the deal is done.

 You also have to make sure that you get all the paperwork from the buyer, which can be difficult when going through a private party.
 You need the vehicle title, a current registration, a bill of sale, and more.
 These documents are essential, and your responsibility to get during the purchase process.